HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

 On the other hand, Core Web Vitals as standards still have some evolving to do.
 We mentioned some ideas for a <a hreflang="en" href="https://web.dev/responsiveness/">better responsiveness metric</a> above.
 In addition, navigation between pages in a site should be better tracked and take into account the architectural differences between <a hreflang="en" href="https://web.dev/vitals-spa-faq">Single-Page Applications (SPAs) and Multi-Page Applications (MPAs)</a> architectures.

 We look forward to next year's results and hope to both expand our datasets and improve our methodologies.
-In the meantime, onward and upword, let's keep making the web better.
+In the meantime, onward and upward, let's keep making the web better.